There are people in this world who are great at pitching and people that simply aren’t.

 Sure, people in Silicon Valley want metrics...data...and numbers, all of it.
 But they need to be sold by more than that.
 They want to be captivated and inspired before they decide to buy in.

-If you think about it, this causes a lot of friction with the normality of simply being able to tell a story with the French culture.
+If you think about it, this causes a lot of friction with the normality of simply being able to tell a story for the French culture.
 This is something Americans were brought up as kids to do.

 Heck, I remember homework was telling my 2nd Grade class about what I did over the weekend.
 Now I realize that I was being bred to be an awesome story teller.
 It’s a gift and a curse really.